gitkraken/gitkraken-client-docs/gitkraken-client/azure-devops.md

 ## Connecting to multiple Azure DevOps accounts

 GitKraken connects to one Azure DevOps account at a time.
-However, with a GitKraken Pro/Teams/Enterprise plan's multiple <a href="/start-here/profiles">profile</a> support, you can easily switch between profiles that each have their own associated Azure DevOps accounts.
+However, with a paid GitKraken Pro/Teams/Enterprise plan, you can easily switch between multiple <a href="/start-here/profiles">profiles</a> that each have their own associated Azure DevOps accounts.